coming to grips with the mad world

-For his part, Spielberg implicitly roasted Kelly in the implicit form of smooth talking and lady killing teen con man Frank Abagnale jr.-played by Leonardo DiCaprio-in the twilit, allegorical and CGI enhanced film CATCH ME IF YOU CAN (2002), released on December 16, 2002 whose implicit allegorical intent was affirmed by allusions to DONNIE DARKO.
-Then, fittingly, given that conquering fear, particularly the fear of dying alone before receiving confirmation of the existence of God, was a major theme of DONNIE DARKO, two years after the film’s release Kelly was implicitly linked by Marvel and Twentieth Century Fox to Matthew “Matt” Murdock aka “Daredevil”-played by Scott Terra as a lad, and Ben Affleck as a laddish man, respectively-in the twilit, allegorical, elektrafying, and CGI enhanced Mark S. Johnson super satirical animaction film DAREDEVIL (2003), a film released on February 9, 2003 about a man with no fear who was implicitly linked to John F. Kennedy jr. when he was created by Smilin’ Stan Lee, Beamin’ Bill Everett and Jolly Jack Kirby for Marvel Comics and a film that also anticipated the arrival of a fan with no fear that some mockingly called Gardevil in one of the most eerily prescient memories of the future of the entire dread allegorical Zone Wars.
+For his part, Spielberg implicitly roasted Kelly in the implicit form of the unusually mature, confident, smooth talking and lady killing teen con man Frank Abagnale jr.-played by Leonardo DiCaprio-in the twilit, allegorical and CGI enhanced docufeature film CATCH ME IF YOU CAN , a film released on December 16, 2002 whose implicit allegorical intent was affirmed by allusions to DONNIE DARKO.
+Then, fittingly, given that conquering fear, particularly the fear of dying alone before receiving confirmation of the existence of God, was a major theme of DONNIE DARKO, two years after the film’s release Kelly was implicitly linked by Marvel and Twentieth Century Fox to Matthew “Matt” Murdock aka “Daredevil”-played by Scott Terra as a lad, and by Ben Affleck as a laddish man, respectively-in the twilit, allegorical, elektrafying, and CGI enhanced Mark S. Johnson super satirical animaction film DAREDEVIL , a film released on February 9, 2003 about a man with no fear who was implicitly linked to John F. Kennedy jr. when he was created by Beamin’ Bill Everett, Jolly Jack Kirby and Smilin’ Stan Lee for Marvel Comics, and a film that also anticipated the arrival of a fan with no fear that some mockingly called Gardevil in one of the most eerily prescient memories of the twilit future of the entire dread allegorical Zone Wars.

 “Because I can.

 Because I’m not afraid.”

-As for Kelly, the unexpected and uncertain new terrorist combatting reality set off by 911 inspired him in part to don the writer/director hats and return with Grant, Osborne and Lisa K. Wyatt-who played indomitable fear conqueror Linda Connie in a Cunningham motivational video in DONNIE DARKO-and co-producer Sean McKittrick, costume designer April Ferry, production designer Alexander Hammond, and director of photography [DOP] Steven Poster-all from DONNIE DARKO-in his next confident, mature, brilliant, fearless, original, creative, twilit, allegorical, CGI enhanced and Ozian themed indie docufeature film SOUTHLAND TALES (2006), which was first screened on May 21, 2006.
+As for Kelly, the unexpected and uncertain new terrorist combating reality set off by 911 inspired him in part to don the writer/director hats and return with Grant, Osborne and Lisa K. Wyatt-who played indomitable fear conqueror and MRS secretary Linda Connie in a Cunningham motivational video in DONNIE DARKO-and co-producer Sean McKittrick, editor Sam Bauer, costume designer April Ferry, production designer Alexander Hammond, and director of photography [DOP] Steven Poster-all from DONNIE DARKO-on the equally confident, mature, brilliant, fearless, original, creative, twilit, allegorical, slightly CGI enhanced and Ozian themed indie docufeature film SOUTHLAND TALES , which was first screened at Cannes on May 21, 2006.